ADVOCACY

 In Committee

-Protects minors from AI companion platforms using addictive features and predatory data collection.
+Protects minors from online platforms using addictive features and predatory data collection.
 Requires age verification, prohibits minor accounts without parental consent.

 Kentucky|House